CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 - [ ] #note naming: EmergencyAdmin is role and not attribute.
 BaseHubControlled?

 ### Rolls
+- [x] #note create offer balance and allowance checks seem redundant since for spoofing can easily be passed by providing positive amount, and for mistake prevention only helps with temporary issues.
+Consider removing to reduce complexity.
 - [ ] #note naming: `rollFee*` stutter
 - [ ] #note execute checks order can be more intuitive: access control move to top, rearrange other checks
 - [x] #note doc that `uint(-..)` reverts for int.min
 - [x] #note docs why canOpen is not used
+- [x] #note offer min max price check too strict, can be equal
+- [x] #note `_abs` can be replaced with OZ lib usage

 ### Taker
 - [ ] #note Docs are incomplete
 - [x] #note previewSettlement arg position struct is awkward, should expect id
 - [ ] #note naming: deviation -> percent
 - [ ] #note no good reason for recipient in withdrawal method
+- [x] #note cei can be better in settle

 ###  Provider
 - [ ] #med min take amount to prevent dusting / composability issues / griefing via fee issues / griefing via 0 user locked pos, may be non-negligible in case of low decimals + low gas fees